 - A — Action: What specific task should it accomplish?

-- C — Context: What background information is necessary?
+- C — Context: What background information is needed?

 - E — Execution: What format or constraints for the result?